asa93/circom-parse-and-compare/README.md

 # Circom Parse-and-Compare
-Circom circuit that extracts a value from hidden string and compare it to a public value.
+Circom circuit that parses a value from a string and compare it to another value.
+The string (actually a bytes array) is a private signal.
+The comparison value is public signal.

 ```
 yarn install